brandur/sorg/content/articles/second-wave-api-first.md

 But around mid-2025, the world changed.
 The last half year especially has been distinguished by the rise of indescribably powerful LLMs, which now dominate discourse as the most useful new tool in the world.

 They're already useful enough as incredible trivia machines or code generators, but they really start to shine when they integrate with things.
-For example, it's pretty neat having one generate a valid Kubernetes configuration for your new app, but it's _really_ neat watching it provision an <acronym title="Amazon Elastic Kubernetes Service">EKS</acronym> cluster via `awscli` and send out its first production deploy on your behalf.
+It's pretty neat having one generate a valid Kubernetes configuration for your new app, but it's _really_ neat watching it provision an <acronym title="Amazon Elastic Kubernetes Service">EKS</acronym> cluster via `awscli` and send out its first production deploy on your behalf.

 Suddenly, an API is no longer liability, but a major saleable vector to give users what they want: a way into the services they use and pay for so that an agent can carry out work on their behalf.
-Especially given a field of relatively undifferentiated products, in the near future the availability of an API might just be the crucial deciding factor that leads to one choice winning over another.
+Especially given a field of relatively undifferentiated products, in the near future the availability of an API might just be the crucial deciding factor that leads to one choice winning the field.

 ### Picking my future bank (#my-future-bank)